-Montenegro: Economic feasibility, Gov plans for new power generation and electricity export ambitions27.
-March 2015. / SEE Energy News
+Montenegro: Economic feasibility, Gov plans for new power generation and electricity export ambitions, SEE Energy News

 During the following decade Montenegro has the potential to be transformed from a large importer of energy, which imports up to 50 percent of its production, into a country whose production can meet domestic needs.